-A karate bag will hold all of the gear for competitions and practice.
+A karate bag will hold all of the gear for an athlete’s competitions and practices.
 Bags can cost anywhere from $30 to $60, with a few costing up to $100.
-Cost depends mostly on bag size and added features.
+Cost depends mostly on the bag’s size and added features.
 Bags are typically between two and three feet long, and about a foot in both width and height.
 A good bag will be large enough to hold what you need, but not so big that it is cumbersome to carry.

-Most bags are made of some kind of nylon polymer, with foam padding around any shoulder straps and usually a mesh exterior to allow sweaty gear to breathe.
-More expensive bags might come with an extra water-proof exterior or lining as well.
+Most bags are made of some kind of nylon polymer, with foam padding around any shoulder straps and a mesh exterior to allow sweaty gear to breathe.
+More expensive bags might come with an extra waterproof exterior or lining as well.

-The two main types of bags are duffel and weapons.
+The two main types of bags are duffel bags and weapons bags.
 Both will hold your gi, water bottle, a snack, and a few other items, but a weapons bag will also come with added features for equipment like throwing stars, a bow, nunchucks, and headgear.
 On average, weapons bags will be more expensive.

-The belt is one of the most meaningful aspects of karate, making it an important piece of equipment to understand.
+The belt is one of the most meaningful parts of karate, making it an important piece of equipment to understand.
 In karate, the color of the belt represents the skill level of the athlete.
 A white belt signifies a beginner, while a black belt signifies an expert.
-In between there are various different colors such as yellow, orange, blue, green, purple, brown, and red.
-The order of belts can vary based on the school or trainer, however, the groupings are generally as follows.
+In between, there are various different colors, such as yellow, orange, blue, green, purple, brown, and red.
+The order of belts can vary based on the school or trainer; however, the groupings are generally as follows:

 Prices for chest protectors typically run from $50 to $75.
 Most protectors are made from polyethylene, a tough and lightweight foam padding, with spandex in areas of high mobility and a breathable mesh along sites of greatest movement.